Skip to main content

 How Do Genetic Signatures Dictate Hormone Response?

-An individual’s response to is profoundly influenced by genetic polymorphisms, particularly single nucleotide polymorphisms (SNPs), within genes that code for metabolic enzymes and hormone receptors.
+An individual’s response to hormone therapy is profoundly influenced by genetic polymorphisms, particularly single nucleotide polymorphisms (SNPs), within genes that code for metabolic enzymes and hormone receptors.
 These subtle variations in the genetic code can alter the structure and function of key proteins, leading to significant differences in drug metabolism and target tissue sensitivity.

 The metabolism of estrogens, for example, is a complex process involving multiple enzymatic pathways.
 Cytochrome P450 enzymes, such as CYP1A1, CYP1B1, and CYP3A4, are responsible for converting estrogens into various metabolites.
 Genetic variants in these enzymes can either accelerate or decelerate this process.